6 Considerations when Adding an Attached Garage

 Finding out the type of permits you need may be as easy as checking the official website of your city.
 You can often read more about the type of permits available, the kind that you need when building a new structure and how you can apply for those permits.
-Most cities require that residents request a permit when adding onto a home or building a new structure on the property.
+Most cities require that residents request a permit when adding to a home or building a new structure on the property.
 You will need to secure those permits before work begins.
 Depending on where you live, you may need to attend a city planning meeting to show your plans before starting construction.

 Freestanding vs. Attached

 The two most common types of garages found in Australia are freestanding structures and attached garages.
 An attached garage is one that shares one wall with your house.
 The contractor installs a door that connects the two buildings.
 This lets you pull in at night and walk into your house without going through the garage, shutting the door behind you and then walking around your house.
-If your house sits close to a neighbouring property, you may not have enough available space for an attached garage.
-A freestanding garage can fit behind of or next to your house and will remain separate from your home.
+If your house sits close to a neighboring property, you may not have enough available space for an attached garage.
+A freestanding garage can fit behind or next to your house and will remain separate from your home.

 Getting to the Garage